erfangholami/SolidShare/README.md

 ### Planned

-- Browse, upload, edit, and delete files on Solid pods
 - Share private files via QR code or generated link
 - Sync Solid data modules (e.g. Contacts) with the Android ecosystem
 - Store and use travel tickets and passes from pods